-Crossroads Alliance is a nonprofit group focused on maximizing inclusion in training and competition among all sports.
-They provide tips, best practices and understanding of the needs of adaptive athletes and highlight gyms, nonprofits and businesses who have committed to inclusion and support of adaptive athletes.
-Information regarding their seminar series aimed at educating coaches on inclusionary practices for adaptive athletes is also available on their Web site.
+Crossroads Alliance is a nonprofit group focused on maximizing inclusion in sports training and competition.
+They provide tips, best practices and understanding of the needs of adaptive athletes and highlight gyms, nonprofits and businesses support adaptive athletes.
+A seminar series aimed at educating coaches on inclusionary practices for adaptive athletes is also available on their website.

 Disabled Sports USA

 Since 1967, Disabled Sports USA has focused on one goal: to improve the lives of wounded warriors, youths and adults with disabilities by providing sports and recreation opportunities.
 Disabilities include those with visual impairments, amputations, spinal cord injury, multiple sclerosis, head injury, cerebral palsy, other neuromuscular/orthopedic conditions, autism and related intellectual disabilities.
 This website also provides information on various adaptive sports programs.